rendall/icebreakers/QUESTIONS.md

   * What world problem do you think you have the solution to?
   * What would be the perfect caption for this meme/cartoon/awkward photo?
   * What would the CEO ask me if they were here right now?
-  * What would the world be like if we didn’t have cars?
+  * What would the world be like if we didn't have cars?
   * What would you choose as your top 5 songs of all time?
   * What would your historical nickname be?
 (Think: Ivan the Terrible, William the Conqueror, Alfred the Great.)
-  * What would your name be if your first name was your father’s middle name and your last name was your childhood favorite food?
+  * What would your name be if your first name was your father's middle name and your last name was your childhood favorite food?
   * What would your superhero costume look like?
-  * What’s been the highlight of your day so far?
+  * What's been the highlight of your day so far?
-  * What’s one question you would ask if you were me?
+  * What's one question you would ask if you were me?
-  * What’s something that always confuses you about the work we do here?
+  * What's something that always confuses you about the work we do here?
-  * What’s something you wish you could stop people from assuming about you?
+  * What's something you wish you could stop people from assuming about you?
-  * What’s something you would change if you ran the world?
-  * What’s something your mom or dad does that you always find yourself doing?
+  * What's something your mom or dad does that you always find yourself doing?
-  * What’s the best advice you’ve ever heard?
+  * What's the best advice you've ever heard?
-  * What’s the first thing that comes to your mind when I say “slug”?
+  * What's the first thing that comes to your mind when I say “slug”?
-  * What’s the last thing you did or made that you’re proud of?
+  * What's the last thing you did or made that you're proud of?
-  * What’s the secret to your success?
+  * What's the secret to your success?
-  * What’s the silliest walk you’ve ever seen?
+  * What's the silliest walk you've ever seen?
-  * What’s the strangest thing anyone has said to you during an interview?
+  * What's the strangest thing anyone has said to you during an interview?
-  * What’s the strangest thing you’ve ever been asked to do during a meeting?
+  * What's the strangest thing you've ever been asked to do during a meeting?
-  * What’s your campaign slogan if you’re running for public office?
+  * What's your campaign slogan if you're running for public office?
   * When was the last time you felt like you were “in trouble”?
   * When was the last time you laughed at work?
   * When you get a call from an unknown number, do you answer it?
   * Where would you travel if you knew there was a chance you would have to stay there for up to a year?
   * Which American Founding Father (or other historical figure) would you want to hang out with and what would you choose to do with them?
-  * Which character from a kids’ book or movie reminds you of yourself?
+  * Which character from a kids' book or movie reminds you of yourself?
   * Who is this supposed to be?
-  * Who’s someone you really admire at this company?
+  * Who's someone you really admire at this company?
   * Why do you love or hate classical music?
   * Why is this meeting important?
-  * Will you tell us a story about something you’re wearing?
+  * Will you tell us a story about something you're wearing?
   * Would you be able to draw my potential career path if I asked you?
   * Would you be willing to fight in one of the past wars?
   * Would you be willing to tell me how you ____________ ?
   * Would you rather be a tiger or a hummingbird?
-  * Would you rather be an Olympic gold medalist or an astronaut?
-  * You’re forming a team of treasure hunters.
+  * You're forming a team of treasure hunters.
 Which job do you assign to everyone in the room?
-  * something you’d like to talk about that no one has asked you about recently?
+  * What's something you'd like to talk about that no one has asked you about recently?
 * Credit: [6Q](https://inside.6q.io/fun-ice-breaker-questions/)
-  * Are you a good dancer?
-  * As a child, what did you want to be when you grew up?
   * Cats or dogs?
-  * Coffee or tea?
-  * Do you collect anything?
-  * Have you ever been told you look like someone famous, who was it?
-  * How do you like your eggs?
   * How would you spend a million dollars?
 How about a billion?
   * How would your friends describe you?
-  * If extraterrestrials landed on earth and offered to take you with them, would you go?
-  * If you could add a word to the dictionary what would you add and what would it mean?
   * If you could be an animal, what animal would you be and why?
   * If you could be any sports personality who would it be and why?
-  * If you could be any supernatural creature, what would you be and why?
-  * If you could be guaranteed one thing in life (besides money), what would it be?
-  * If you could be in any movie, what would it be and what character would you play?
-  * If you could be on a reality TV show, which one would you choose and why?
-  * If you could bring back any fashion trend what would it be?
   * If you could broadcast a show, what would it be about?
   * If you could change one thing about yourself what would you choose?
-  * If you could change places with anyone in the world, who would it be and why?
   * If you could choose any historical figure to be your imaginary friend, who would it be and why?
-  * If you could choose your age forever, what age would you choose and why?
-  * If you could commit any crime and get away with it what would you choose and why?
-  * If you could eliminate one thing from your daily routine, what would it be and why?
-  * If you could go to Mars, would you?
-Why or why not?
-  * If you could hang out with any cartoon character, who would you choose and why?
-  * If you could have the power of teleportation right now, where would you go and why?
-  * If you could instantly become an expert in something, what would it be?
-  * If you could kill any fashion trend forever what would it be?
   * If you could live anywhere on this planet, where would you choose to live?
-  * If you could magically become fluent in any language, what would it be?
-  * If you could meet any historical figure, who would you choose and why?
   * If you could meet any living person for dinner, who would you pick and why?
-  * If you could pick up a new skill in an instant what would it be?
-  * If you could see one movie again for the first time, what would it be and why?
   * If you had 25 hours a day, how would you use your extra time?
-  * If you had a time machine, would go back in time or into the future?
   * If you had to delete all but three apps from your smartphone, which ones would you keep?
   * If you had to eat one meal every day for the rest of your life what would it be?
-  * If you had to lose all your memories which one would want to lose last?
   * If you had to play one album forever which one would it be?
-  * If you had to teach a class on one thing, what would you teach?
-  * If you were a superhero what would your name be?
-  * If you were a superhero what would your superpower be and why?
-  * If you were a vegetable, what vegetable would you be and why?
-  * If you were a wrestler what would be your entrance theme song?
-  * If you were famous what would you be famous for?
-  * If you were independently wealthy and didn’t have to work, what would you do with your time?
+  * If you were independently wealthy and didn't have to work, what would you do with your time?
-  * If you were stranded on a desert island, what three items would you want to have with you?
   * If you were to change your name, what name would you change to and why?
-  * Teleportation or flying?
-  * The zombie apocalypse is coming, who are three people you want on your team?
-  * What are you reading right now?
   * What are your three favorite drinks?
   * What are your three favorite foods?
-  * What book did you read that changed your life the most?
   * What clothing item would make you walk out on a date if someone wore it?
-  * What fictional world or place would you like to visit?
   * What is the best perk you have ever enjoyed at a job?
   * What is the meaning of your name?
-  * What is your absolute dream job?
-  * What is your favorite TV show?
   * What is your favorite holiday and why?
-  * What is your favorite meal to cook and why?
   * What is your favorite season of the year and why?
   * What is your favorite sport to watch and why?
-  * What is your favorite time of the day and why?
-  * What is your most used emoji?
-  * What languages do you know how to speak?
   * What movie have you seen recently that you would recommend and why?
   * What skill do you think everyone should have?
-  * What sport would you compete in if you were in the Olympics?
-  * What was the first thing you bought with your own money?
-  * What was the worst job you ever had?
-  * What would the title of your autobiography be?
-  * What would you do with your “15 minutes of fame”?
   * What would you like to be known/remembered for?
-  * What would you like to do when you retire?
-  * What would your dream house be like?
-  * What’s the best advice you’ve ever heard?
-  * What’s the best piece of advice you have ever been given?
-  * What’s the weirdest food you’ve ever eaten?
-  * What’s your best scary story?
-  * What’s your earliest memory?
+  * What's your earliest memory?
-  * What’s your favorite breakfast cereal?
+  * What's your favorite breakfast cereal?
-  * What’s your favorite color and how does that color make you feel?
+  * What's your favorite color and how does that color make you feel?
-  * What’s your favorite family tradition?
-  * What’s your favorite place of all the places you’ve travelled?
-  * What’s your favorite place you’ve ever visited?
+  * What's your favorite place you've ever visited?
-  * Which actor would you want to play you in the movie about your life?
   * Which song can you listen to all day long?
   * Who had the most influence on you growing up?
   * Would you rather be invisible or be able to read minds?
-  * Would you rather be the funniest or smartest person in the room?
-  * Would you rather have invisibility or flight?
-  * Would you rather live in the ocean or on the moon?
-  * Would you rather live where it only snows or the temperature never falls below 100 degrees?
-  * Would you rather lose all of your money or all of your pictures?
-  * You have to sing karaoke, what song do you pick?
-  * You have your own late night talk show, who do you invite as your first guest?
 * Credit: [Know Your Team](https://knowyourteam.com/blog/2018/01/08/the-25-best-icebreaker-questions-for-team-building-at-work/)
   * Been anywhere recently for the first time?
   * Been pleasantly surprised by anything lately?
-  * Do you collect anything?
   * Do you have a favorite charity you wish more people knew about?
   * Got any favorite quotes?
-  * Got any phobias you’d like to break?
+  * Got any phobias you'd like to break?
-  * Have you ever met anyone famous?
   * Have you had your 15 minutes of fame yet?
-  * Have you returned anything you’ve purchased recently?
+  * Have you returned anything you've purchased recently?
 Why?
-  * How do you like your eggs?
-  * If you could pick up a new skill in an instant what would it be?
-  * Seen any good movies lately you’d recommend?
+  * Seen any good movies lately you'd recommend?
   * Seen anything lately that made you smile?
-  * What are you reading right now?
-  * What was the first thing you bought with your own money?
   * What was your favorite band 10 years ago?
-  * What was your first job?
-  * What’s something you want to do in the next year that you’ve never done before?
+  * What's something you want to do in the next year that you've never done before?
-  * What’s the best advice you’ve ever heard?
-  * What’s your earliest memory?
-  * What’s your favorite breakfast cereal?
-  * What’s your favorite family tradition?
-  * What’s your favorite place you’ve ever visited?
-  * Who had the most influence on you growing up?
-  * Who’s someone you really admire?
 * Credit: [Ice Breaker Questions](https://icebreakerquestions.info/)
-  * Are you a dog person or a cat person?
-  * Are you a morning person or a night person?
-  * At what age do you believe people become "mature?"
+  * At what age do you believe people become "mature"?
   * At what age would you choose to die?
-  * Best book you've ever read?
   * Can you tell me who you are?
   * Did you ever get blamed for something that your sibling did wrong?
   * Do you drink coffee or tea at work?